IsaoTakahashi/jsonApiMock/README.md

 ##> {"type":"success","value":{"id":12,"quote":"@springboot with @springframework is pure productivity!
 Who said in #java one has to write double the code than in other langs? #newFavLib"}}
 ```

+## Lisence
+This software is released under the MIT License, see LICENSE.md.